bhimebau/lm_application/Commands.md

 ## Command Overview

 The light sensor will be using the LPUART for communication.
 The LPUART is special in that it can accept characters in the STOP modes.
+A command is a group of ASCII characters that are terminated with a newline (\n) or a newline/cr (\n\r).
+Arguments to a command are appended to the command in a comma delimited list.
+While space is ignored.
+Typical terminal functionality is not included (like backspace) because the typical mode of interacting with the system will be through a script or other programmatic interface.

 ## Commands